tydeu/lean4-betterNumLits/README.md

 ## Pretty Printing

 As a consequence of the new expansion, more intelligent unexpansion was also possible.
 The unexpanders provided in `BetterNumLit` preserve the base of the original literal for pretty printing.
-However, the specific letter casing of the radix marker and hexadecimal digits is lost and instead converted to their canonical form (i.e., lower case for the marker, upper case for the digits).
+However, the specific letter casing of the radix marker and hexadecimal digits is lost.
+The unexpander thus chooses a canonical form to represent them -- lower case for the marker (i.e., `b`, `o`, `x`) and upper case for the hexadecimal digits (i.e. `A`-`F`).

 Here are some examples of how literals unexpand: